-After putting down roots in a new country, it is only natural that you might want to consider making it more official and applying for permanent residence.
+After putting down roots in a new country, you might consider making it more official and applying for permanent residence.
 And, if you happen to live in Spain, this may be very tempting.

-While there are various visas available for living and working there, obtaining permanent residence in Spain comes with a host of benefits.
+While there are various visas available for Spain, permanent residence comes with a host of benefits.

 Here’s what you need to know: